-If your sofa or chair didn’t pass the spring tension bar test I mentioned in the earlier article, you might not want to re-upholster because you won’t be putting that effort and expense into a quality piece.
-It’s kind of like putting nice new tires on an old car that has a worn out suspension and no shock absorbers.
+If your sofa or chair didn’t pass the spring tension bar test I mentioned in the earlier article, you might not want to because you won’t be putting that effort and expense into a quality piece.
+It’s kind of like putting nice on an old car that has a worn out suspension and no shock absorbers.
 It’s just not going to hold up, and in two years your sofa will look bad again and all that money will be wasted.

 There are a wide variety of sofas out there.
 Cheap, not so cheap, expensive, ridiculously expensive.
 How do you choose?